Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Topological transitions: untie exceptional konts

-The first case is to untie EL with the Figure-eight knot $4_1$ configuration.
-The initial EL configuration at $a = 1$ obtained from Eq.~(\ref{Fa_K41}), shown in Fig.~\ref{K41_PT}(a), consists of a single, closed, and self-crossing loop forming a Figure-eight knot, fully contained within a compact region of the Brillouin zone.
+The initial exceptional Figure-eight knot at $a = 1$ is obtained from Eq.~(\ref{Fa_L3n2}) with $n=2$, shown in Fig.~\ref{K41_PT}(a), fully contained within a compact region of the Brillouin zone.
 Upon increasing the parameter to the critical value $a = 4/3$ [Fig.~\ref{K41_PT}(b)], a significant reconfiguration occurs.
-The inner segments of the knot, which locally resemble hyperbolic branches, meet together at the $\Gamma$ point (the origin of the Brillouin zone).
-At the critical point, they connect at the origin, forming a distinctive, flat ribbon-like structure identified as a EC.
-Simultaneously, the outer loops of the original knot break, transforming into open exceptional arcs that extend outward.

-A further increase to $a=3/2$, corresponding to Fig.~\ref{K41_PT}(c), completes the unknotting process through a second reconnection.
+The inner segments of the knot, which locally resemble hyperbolic branches, meet together at the $\Gamma$ point (the origin of the Brillouin zone), forming a flat ribbon-like structure identified as a EC.
+Simultaneously, the outer loops of the original knot break, transforming into an open EC that extend outward.
+A further increase to $a=3/2$, corresponding to Fig.~\ref{K41_PT}(c), completes the unknotting process through both type-I and type-II transitions.
 The central EC splits apart, resolving the previous entanglement of the inner branches.
-Simultaneously, the open exceptional arcs from the previous stage reconnect with each other, contracting and merging to form a single, $3$D coiled unknotted ER.
+Simultaneously, the open EC from the previous stage reconnect with each other, contracting and merging to form a single, $3$D coiled unknotted ER.

+The morphological evolutions of exceptional knots described above are directly linked to the underlying movements and reconnection of the associated EPs, as revealed by the phase of the function $f$ in the $xy$-plane, shown in Figs.~\ref{K41_PT}(d-f).
+The vortices in $arg(f)$, marked by circles, correspond to the EPs whose trajectories trace exceptional knots in $3$D momentum space.
+The associated charge with each EP is quantified as~\cite{wang2025non}

+where $L(\beta)$ is a closed curve encircling the EP.
+An EP acts as a source or sink of Berry curvature, and its charge determines the chiral behavior of eigenstates upon encircling the singularity.
+And the charge is positive(negative) when the band-1($E_1$) crosses the band-2($E_2$) from above(below) in complex-energy braiding on the trajectory $L$.
+Specially, $Q=+1(-1)$ corresponds to a complex-energy braiding $\sigma_1$($\sigma_1^{-1}$) [see fig.~S6(j)], and $Q=+2$ to a double $\sigma_1^2$ [see figs.~\ref{CE_braid}(e) and (h)].